injamul3798/injamul3798/README.md

-### I'm a Machine Learning enthusiast specialized in Deep Learning, Computer Vision.
+### I'm a Machine Learning enthusiast specializing in Deep Learning and Computer Vision.
 I like solving complex problems revolving around data.
 I am also a secondary Mobile developer!
-- 🔭 I’m currently researching and experimenting on Computer Vision research paper!
+- 🔭 I’m currently researching and experimenting on a Computer Vision research paper!
-- 🌱 I’m learning something new everyday.
+- 🌱 I’m learning something new every day.
 - 👯 I’m looking to collaborate with other developers for winning Hackathons and Open Source contributions.

-- 💬 Ask me about Coding, Mobile devlopment and ML related stuff.
+- 💬 Ask me about Coding, Mobile development, and ML-related stuff.
 - ⚡ Fun fact: I love playing cricket.
-I Love do coding and learn new things related to programming.
+I Love coding and learning new things related to programming.

 ### Connect with me: